planbmanjb/firstcapstone/README.md

-# "Where Is the ISS?" - Thinkful API Capstone Project
+# "Who is that famous person?" - Thinkful API Capstone Project
 A responsive website that pulls data from two APIs, Youtube (http://youtube.com) and Wikipedia (https://wikipedia.com/) to marry the information wikipedia with the videos of any famous person.

 ## User Cases